Should I become a doctor?

 How much education does it take to become a doctor?

 Becoming a doctor requires a serious educational and financial commitment.
-It typically takes 11 to 16 years to complete your education, including four years of college (undergraduate school), four years of medical school, and anywhere from three to eight years of training in a specific specialty area (i.e., residency training), depending on to pursue.
+It typically takes 11 to 16 years to complete your education, including four years of college (undergraduate school), four years of medical school, and anywhere from three to eight years of training in a specific specialty area (i.e., residency training), depending on which specialty you choose to pursue.
 In order to maintain a medical license, doctors are also required to continue taking courses and learning about advancements in their field throughout their career.

 What is the lifestyle and salary like?